Europe changing shape whichever way Scotland goes

 The Scottish and Catalan independence movements see European unity as a way of escaping the yoke of national governments.
 They want their own seat at the EU table, cutting out the middle-men in London and Madrid.

-Wealthy Bavaria and Hesse no longer want to subsidize poorer north and east German federal states and have challenged the country's fiscal equalization system in court.
+Wealthy Bavaria and Hesse no longer want to subsidise poorer north and east German federal states and have challenged the country's fiscal equalisation system in court.
 Prosperous northern Italy, sick of paying for the southern Mezzogiorno, has imposed a system of fiscal federalism to limit the burden.

 Voters in Scotland and Catalonia have turned to separatists in greater numbers partly in protest against austerity policies imposed by national political elites depicted as out of touch with ordinary citizens.